preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/webcontent-managament/publishing-channels/index.rst

 ******************************************
 See these pages for more information:

-There's a block available to rollup Publihsing Channels for easy access for administrators.
+There's a block available to rollup Publishing Channels for easy access for administrators.
 See this page for more information: :doc:`The Channel Rollup block </general-assets/media-picker/index>`

-How to pubish a page to a channel is described at the bottom of this page: :doc:`Publish page changes </pages/publish-page-changes/index>`
+How to publish a page to a channel is described at the bottom of this page: :doc:`Publish page changes </pages/publish-page-changes/index>`

 A list of pages belonging to one or more channels can be created using the Page Rollup block: :doc:`The Page Rollup block </blocks/page-rollup/index>`